 Lacebark Pine Care

-Lacebark pines, also commonly referred to as Bunge’s pines and white-barked pines, are hardy in winter temperatures as low as minus 26 degrees Celsius.
-Generally, lacebark pine trees appreciate plenty of light and regular watering but can be classified as moderately drought-tolerant.
+Lacebark pines are hardy in below-freezing winter temperatures and appreciate plenty of light and regular watering.
+Still, these trees are classified as moderately drought-tolerant.
 They are low-maintenance and, once established, can be left to grow outside independently.
 Lacebark pine trees reach 30 to 50 feet tall in full maturity.

-Like most pines, lacebark pines prefer slightly acidic soil, although lacebark pines can tolerate soils with a higher pH than most other pine species.
-They enjoy soils that are well-drained, and consistently moist.
-Lacebark pines should not be exposed to soils that are especially wet or dry for long periods of time.
+Like most pines, lacebark pines prefer slightly acidic soil, although they can tolerate soils with a higher pH than most other pine species.
+They benefit from well-drained, consistently moist soil.
+Lacebark pines should not be exposed to very wet or dry soils for long periods.

-Lacebark pine trees appreciate consistently moist soil, especially when they are still maturing.
-Lacebark pine saplings should be watered regularly until they are well-established.
-Once established, a lacebark pine tree usually does not require supplemental waterings and is somewhat drought-tolerant.
-However, during abnormally long dry periods, lacebark pine trees can benefit from supplemental waterings to help support healthy growth.
+You should water lacebark pine saplings regularly until they are well-established.
+Once established, a lacebark pine tree usually does not require supplemental water and is somewhat drought-tolerant.
+However, the tree can benefit from supplemental watering during abnormally long dry periods to help support healthy growth.